MikeManzo/homebridge-meteobridge/README.md

     "debug": "true"                 <-- Display readings in the console

 #### Things yet to do:
-1. Add support for other sensors like wind, rain, etc ...
+1. Add support for other sensors exposed by Meteobridge (e.g., wind, rain, solar, etc.)
-2. Add support for forecasts ...
+2. Add support for forecasted temperature based on Lat/Lon in Meteobridge.
+3. ~~Add support for battery status~~
+4. ~~Add support for dynamically updaing sensor info with Meteobridge specifics (e.g., Model #, Firmware Version, etc.)~~
+5. ~~Add Support for active and inactive status~~
-3. ??
-Any ideas ??
+6. ??
+What else ??

 #### Credits
 This plugin was heavily influenced by the Thorsten Voß's [homebridge-wunderground](https://github.com/xfjx/homebridge-wunderground) work.
 With Wunderground likely becoming inaccessible as a free service in teh not-so-distant future, I chose to make this "local" version for people to use (if they have a Meteobridge-connected weather station, of course).